vuestorefront/vue-storefront/packages/core/docs/guide/cart-and-wishlist.md

 ## Using cart

-1.  loading cart in your application
+### loading cart in your application

 First thing you need to do to start using cart in your application is importing useCart from your ecommerce integration.
-In order to that `load`function must be used and all it does is fetching cart from server and create new in your application if it doesn't exist.
+In order to that `load`function must be used and all it does is fetching cart from server and create new in your application if it doesn't already exist.
 Basing on that you can start using `cart` object which structure depends on the ecommerce implementation you are using.

 ```js